 - how to determine a market value for what it is you wish to sell

-- length of time to have it listed in an auction
+- when and how long to have it listed as an auction

 - “enhanced” listing options (most of which incur additional expenses)

 - using mobile devices

 Regardless of which of eBay’s sites and tools you decide to use, you will need to know what goes into a good listing – title, text and images.
 After this course you will have a practical understanding of these and how to create them.

 The eBay community does operate within guidelines that govern the behavior of all community members, especially those involving transactions between members.
 As a seller, you will be expected to abide by eBay’s Seller Standards.
 Learn what they are and how to follow them.

 Price: $199 Dates: December 7-11, 1:00 – 4:00 pm